dafneMena/ios101-project1-wordle-starter/README.md

 Describe any challenges encountered while building the app.

 For me the most difficult part was implementing a closure.
-Before atending the first lesson I had no idea what a closure was.
-Thankfully, the office hours videos were available and walked me through the process
+Before attending the first lesson I had no idea what a closure was.
+Thankfully, the office hours videos were available and walked me through the process.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2023] [Dafne Gonzalez]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.